cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/templates-mgmt.md

 ## Creating a new template

-After clicking the **Create template** button, specify the template’s name and choose to which user roles and in which tenants it should apply.
+After clicking the **Create template** button, specify template name and choose to which user roles and in which tenants it should apply.
-Next, choose the pages you would like to include in the template from the pages’ list on the left, and choose **Create**.
+Next, choose the pages you would like to include in the template from the pages’ list on the left, and click **Create**.

 The template will now apply to all users with the relevant roles in the specified tenants.